Air Fryer Broccoli

 It’s been insanely hot the past few days….I’m talking too hot to turn on the oven or go outside and grill.

 It’s times like this that I love my air fryer even more.
-I can cook indoors without turning on the oven or slaving over a hot stove, and clean up is even easier.
+I can cook indoors without turning on the oven or sweating over a hot stove, and clean up is even easier.

 One of my go-to side dishes is roasted vegetables, but they take a while and that requires turning on the oven.

-They cook up tender and crispy in mere minutes….no oven required.
+They cook up nice and tender with crispy edges in mere minutes….and there’s no oven required.
 It’s one of the easiest air fryer recipes!

-• Air fryer broccoli is crisp-tender with slightly charred edges, and has the flavors of garlic and lemon.
+- Air fryer roasted broccoli is crisp-tender with slightly charred edges, and has the flavors of garlic and lemon.

 Recipe ingredients

-How to make broccoli in the air fryer
+How to cook broccoli in the air fryer

 This air fryer broccoli recipe is one of the easiest side dishes you’ll ever make, and it’s ready in about 10 minutes.